CrazyRobMiles/begintocodewithjavascriptrelease/README.md

 # begintocodewithjavascriptrelease
-Released text for Begin to Code with JavaScript
+Released text for Begin to Code with JavaScript for you to take a look at.